NikolayS/registry-docs/NCG_README.md

 # Dotscience

 ### Description
-Dotscience is a platform for collaborative and reproducibible machine learning.
+Dotscience is a platform for collaborative and reproducible machine learning.

 It enables tracking of all model variables, inputs, data and code versions throughout model development and deployment.
 This record provides a version history of your team's work.
 It can be to visualized on the Dotscience web interface to show interactions between hyperparameters and accuracy metrics in model development.
 It is also used to track file provenance throughout the model training and serving cycle.